Shaun R. Harper

 BS, Albany State University

-Race in education and social contexts, urban education, boys and men of color, college student success, intercollegiate athletics.
+Race in education, social, and organizational contexts; urban education; boys and men of color; college student success; and intercollegiate athletics

 USC Race & Equity Center

-Dr. Shaun R. Harper is the Clifford and Betty Allen Chair in Urban Leadership and executive director of the USC Race & Equity Center.
+Dr. Shaun R. Harper is a Provost Professor in the Rossier School of Education and Marshall School of Business, the Clifford and Betty Allen Chair in Urban Leadership, and executive director of the USC Race and Equity Center.
 He is author of over 100 peer-reviewed journal articles and other academic publications.
-Review of Research in Education, Teachers College Record, Harvard Educational Review, Journal of Higher Education, Review of Higher Education, and Journal of College Student Development are some journals in which his studies are published.
-Professor Harper’s research has been cited in more than 7,000 publications.
+Review of Research in Education, Teachers College Record, Harvard Educational Review, Journal of Higher Education, Review of Higher Education, and Journal of College Student Development are some journals that have published his research.
+Professor Harper’s research has been cited in more than 8,000 published studies.
 His books include Advancing Black Male Student Success from Preschool through Ph.D. and Scandals in College Sports.
 Johns Hopkins University Press is publishing his 13th book, Race Matters in College.

-Dr. Harper is president of the Association for the Study of Higher Education [ASHE] and an elected member of the American Educational Research Association [AERA] Executive Council.
+Dr. Harper is past president of the Association for the Study of Higher Education [ASHE] and an elected member of the American Educational Research Association [AERA] Executive Council.
 He serves on editorial boards for the Journal of Higher Education and American Educational Research Journal, and was previously associate editor of Educational Researcher.
-AERA presented him the 2010 Early Career Award [Division G] and 2014 Relating Research to Practice Award.
-He also received the 2008 ASHE Early Career Award, the 2012 National Association of Student Personnel Administrators Robert H. Shaffer Award for Faculty Excellence, and the 2014 American College Personnel Association Contribution to Knowledge Award.
+Professor Harper was named an AERA Fellow in 2017.
+AERA also presented him its 2010 Early Career Award [Division G] and 2014 Relating Research to Practice Award.
+Additionally, he received the 2008 ASHE Early Career Award, the 2012 National Association of Student Personnel Administrators Robert H. Shaffer Award for Faculty Excellence, and the 2014 American College Personnel Association Contribution to Knowledge Award.
+Governors State University awarded him an honorary doctorate in 2017.

-Dr. Harper has been interviewed on CNN, ESPN, and NPR, and featured or quoted in The New York Times, Washington Post, Wall Street Journal, Sports Illustrated, The Chronicle of Higher Education, Inside Higher Ed, and over 11,000 newspapers in the U.S. and abroad.
+Professor Harper has been interviewed on CNN, ESPN, and NPR, and featured or quoted in The New York Times, Los Angeles Times, Washington Post, Wall Street Journal, Sports Illustrated, The Chronicle of Higher Education, Inside Higher Ed, and over 11,000 news outlets in the U.S. and abroad.
 He was appointed to President Barack Obama’s My Brother’s Keeper advisory council in 2015, and recognized in Education Week as one of the 10 most influential professors in the field of education in 2017.

 - Harper, S. R., & Newman, C. B. (2016).
 Surprise and sensemaking in the first college year: Black undergraduate men’s academic adjustment experiences.
 Teachers College Record, 118(6), 1-30.